white-label-development/javascript-fun/Angular/neil-angular-notes.md

 + more flexible
 + immutable data model. no data binding. form cannot mutate model
 + easier to perform an action on a value change
-+ reactive transformations -> DebountTime or DistinctUntilChanged
++ reactive transformations -> DebounceTime or DistinctUntilChanged
 + easily add input elements dynamically
 + easier unit testing.
 + but requires more code.